Neighborhoods · Parkland · All Parkland subdivisions

 The Honest Summary

 Grand Cypress Estates is the Parkland buy for someone who's done the comparisons and decided that lot size and maturity are worth paying for.
 The gate is real.
 The canopy is real.
 The setbacks are real.
 You're not buying brochure photography — you're buying a community that was built with room and grew into it over twenty years.
-The schools are the same as everywhere in Parkland.
-The tax math is the same.
+The tax math is the same as everywhere in Parkland.
 The price is higher than the smaller-lot communities, and the space is why.

 Beth and Griff know which Grand Cypress streets have the widest lots, which homes have updated impact windows, which pools and roofs are on original timelines, and which floor plans have resold fastest over the last few years.
 That's the kind of detail that doesn't appear in the listing remarks — and it matters when you're writing a seven-figure check.